 With an insouciance that is hard to resist, the slick and socially adjusted Dandridge almost has everyone believing Charlie’s insanity, but when Vincent drops his vanity mirror after finding no reflection for this supposed creature of the night, Dandridge turns up the heat, a move hastened by the fact that Amy bears a striking resemblance to a woman he knew many years ago, and who he quickly sets about enslaving.
 Initially, the not-so-fearless vampire killer shows his true colours by fleeing the scene, but when the newly turned Evil is sent to dispose of him, Vincent has no choice but to call on the knowledge and instincts of the character he has for so long portrayed, returning to Jerry’s undead abode with his case of Dracula props, where he soon realises that true faith is required if he is to free Amy from Dandridge’s hypnotic grip.

 Fright Night was an immediate critical and financial success and would fare just as well in the rental market a year later.
 It’s no surprise.
 Tom Holland has always been a writer/director of immense wit and intelligence, as movies such as the vastly underappreciated Psycho II and franchise monster Child’s Play will attest.
-He understands what makes an audience tick, with a particular talent for toying with expectation, and Fright Night taps into the consciousness of ’80s suburban America with typical aplomb.
-Even the The Lost Boys, which essentially plays around with the same premise, substituting neighbour for brother, fails to relate to its audience on such a fundamental level.
-As a pop culture vehicle that evokes nostalgia, it does a much more effective job, and would fare significantly better at the box office as a result.
-But while its sense of rapport is in many ways superficial, with a larger focus on fashion and music and popular MTV aesthetics, Fright Night breaks tradition by relying on it.
+He understands what makes an audience tick, with a particular talent for toying with expectation, and Fright Night taps into the consciousness of 80s suburban America with typical aplomb.
+Even the The Lost Boys, which essentially plays around with the same premise, substituting neighbour for brother, fails to relate to its audience on such a fundamental level, an over-reliance on style often substituting for characterisation.
+As a pop culture vehicle that evokes nostalgia, it does a much more effective job, and would fare significantly better at the box office as a result, but while its sense of rapport is in many ways superficial, with a larger focus on fashion and music and popular MTV aesthetics, Fright Night breaks tradition by relying on it.
 It appeals to our love of the genre and as a result the ironies come quite naturally, making our knowledge essential to the movie’s power.

-In spite of the dominance of the likes of Krueger and Voorhees, the 1980s produced some unique and much-loved vampire flicks, movies that will go down as some of the most memorable in the entire genre.
-The Lost Boys will invariably prove the cult favourite, while future Oscar winner Kathryn Bigelow redefined the genre in her own way with the devastatingly bleak, neo-western horror Near Dark.
+Despite the dominance of the likes of Fred Krueger and Jason Voorhees, the 1980s produced some unique and much-loved vampire flicks, movies that will go down as some of the most memorable in the entire genre.
+The Lost Boys will invariably prove the cult favourite, while future Oscar winner Kathryn Bigelow put her own inimitable spin on the genre with the devastatingly bleak neo-western Near Dark.
 Of those three, Fright Night is perhaps the least lauded, and for the life of me I can’t imagine why.
 It may not have the star power of Schumacher’s brat pack-laden extravaganza, or the seminal qualities of the stylish and emotionally barren Near Dark, but as a genre piece it is a near perfect production, and one of the most satisfying low-key treats of the decade.